- About the Service & Delivery Production Sheet in the Touch App

 - In the Additional Options for Advance Ordering, you have the following options for residents/patients who place advanced orders:

-For residents/patients who have not yet placed an order, then by default the report will include items that are automatically selected based on the AO item selection logic.
-However, if you did not want the report to include items for those resident/patients who have not placed an order, then such items can be configured to be excluded by using the Touch Admin software as follows:
+Note that as per standard AO item selection logic, for residents with the AO service type who have not placed an order, then the production report will include items that are automatically selected based on the AO item selection logic.
+However, if you did not want the report to include items for those resident/patients who have not placed an order, then such items can be configured to be excluded by using the Touch Admin software (click here for instructions below).

 - Tap the Create Worksheet button to generate the report.